BradyAJohnston/230706-blender-workshop/README.md

 # CCeMP Blender Workshop

-Website for Blender / Molecular Nodes workshop at CCeMP LMB in July, 2023.
+Website for Blender / Molecular Nodes workshop at CCeMMP LMB in July, 2023.